ch-ankit/100-days-of-code/log.md

 **Today's Progress**: Fixed some bugs of the Yahtzee game app and studied about the React Lifecycle methods.

 **Thoughts:** The React lifecycle methods are very useful for various purposes such as delaying in setting state, resetting the timers, playing with previous values of states and props of a component etc. Mainly used methods are: mounting, updating and unmounting.

+### Day 14: May 20th, 2020

+**Today's Progress**: Made the deck of cards application which uses axios to fetch data from the api and display the cards.

+**Thoughts:** Use of React Lifecycle methods was clear in this project and it enhanced my knowledge regarding the different react lifcycles.